D080 · QHC1 · WGU

 IMF

-Short-term.
-Financial stability.
+Short-term financial stability.
 Balance of payments crises.
 Emergency financing.
 Exchange rate support.

 World Bank

-Long-term.
-Development.
+Long-term development.
 Improving quality of life.
 Loans for health, education, poverty reduction.

 WTO